VolumeGraphics/traits/README.md

 This project was primarily intended as a personal learning experience:
 - I wanted to explore ways to avoid accidental complexity
-- I was able to deepen my understanding of cross-language concepts and their implementation in other languages
+- I wanted to deepen my understanding of cross-language concepts and their implementation in other languages
 - I was able to become more familiar with many C++ features and learn techniques that are useful for other tasks

 **In general, it is a bad idea to implement such a feature at the library level:**